abhi18av/el-restish/README.md

 ### Buffer Display Control

-By default, el-restish automatically displays response buffers when requests complete.
+By default, el-restish shows response previews in the minibuffer instead of opening new buffers.
 You can control this behavior:

 **Global Settings:**
-- `el-restish-auto-display-buffer` - Set to `nil` to disable automatic buffer display
+- `el-restish-auto-display-buffer` - Set to `t` to enable automatic buffer display
-- `M-x el-restish-disable-auto-display` - Disable buffer display for all requests
+- `M-x el-restish-enable-auto-display` - Enable buffer display for all requests
-- `M-x el-restish-enable-auto-display` - Enable buffer display for all requests (default)
+- `M-x el-restish-disable-auto-display` - Disable buffer display (default)
 - `M-x el-restish-toggle-auto-display` - Toggle the current setting

 **Per-Request Override:**
 - `C-u C-u M-x el-restish-get` - Temporarily toggle buffer display for this request only

+**Minibuffer Preview (Default):**
+By default, el-restish shows a preview of the response in the minibuffer:
+- Format: `[✓] GET api.com/users (150 bytes) — {"status": "ok"}`
+- Shows: status, method, endpoint, size, and first line of response
+- Control with `el-restish-minibuffer-preview` variable (default: enabled)
+- `M-x el-restish-toggle-minibuffer-preview` - Toggle preview on/off

 **Accessing Hidden Buffers:**
 - `M-x el-restish-pop-response` - View the most recent response buffer